Digital Marketing Trends to Watch in 2017

 With the above in mind, here are five digital marketing trends to watch this year:

 It’s a Mobile World After All

-There will be greater acceptance in 2017 of the fact that people will continue to be glued to mobile devices for years to come.
+There will be greater acceptance in 2017 of the fact that people continue to stick to mobile devices for years.
 In 2016, search engine giant Google made this point very clear with the formal announcement of mobile-first indexing.

 Starting in 2017, Google, Bing and all other search engines will increase their crawling and indexing of mobile-friendly websites.
 What this means for company owners and brand managers is that they should ask their providers of digital marketing services about where they stand in relation to mobile SEO.
 If the website for a pizza delivery shop does not display correctly on smartphones, this may become an overall negative ranking factor; a digital marketing services provider can optimize the website for mobile visitors so that it ranks higher on the search engine results page.

 Online marketers have been focusing on content over the last few years, and this focus will be even more crucial in 2017.
 Great content is a vital element of digital marketing.
 Particularly when all website visitors are active on social networks.
 This means that visitors can become brand ambassadors when they share content that they deem to be of interest to those who are in their social circles.